Bahrain deadlocked talks saved from brink, some hope for progress

-MANAMA Bahrain's crown prince has pulled reconciliation talks back from the brink by organizing a meeting with the Shi'ite opposition, and the appointment of a royal delegate, a first, and agreed topics for new talks, have raised some hope of progress.
+MANAMA Bahrain's crown prince has pulled reconciliation talks back from the brink by organising a meeting with the Shi'ite opposition, and the appointment of a royal delegate, and agreed topics for new talks, have raised some hope of progress.

 Since 2011 the tiny Gulf Arab monarchy, where the U.S. Fifth Fleet is based and which is caught in the middle of a regional tussle for influence between Shi'ite Iran and Sunni Muslim powerhouse Saudi Arabia, has seen continuous unrest that political efforts have failed to quell.